華文

 A closing image: the river guardians

 Imagine a river tended by local guardians; each keeps its bank, shares warnings upstream and down, and steps aside when the season changes.
 The river does not need one ruler.
-It needs many stewards who know their stretch — and know when to let go.
+It needs many stewards who know their stretch, and who know when to let go.
+Knowing when to let go is not a technical competence; it is a moral one.
 That discipline binds the makers too.
 A stewardship that cannot survive its founders fading is not care — it is dependency.

 Previous Next